JhonatanHern/sashimi-swap/README.md

 # Hi!

-V1 is finished.
-You can see it in action by installing, compiling and executing:

-`npx hardhat run scripts/tradeV1.js`

-V2 is also done (luckily).
-You can see it in action by installing, compiling and executing:

-`npx hardhat run scripts/tradeV2.js`
+Install dependencies using `npm install`

+To run the two different versions use:

+`npm run v1`

+`npm run v2`

-This examines the best swap option off-chain and then sends the requests.
+V2 examines the best swap option off-chain and then sends the requests.
 My script trades USDCoin, you can change it to interact with other tokens.

-## Tests

-run `npx hardhat test`

-V2 isn't tested via unit tests yet.
-Test it (roughly) with:

-`npx hardhat run scripts/tradeV2.js`